-All students are required to remediate after each HESI exam using the HESI generated individualized remediation plan using the following steps.
+All students are required to remediate after each HESI-NG exam using the HESI-NG generated individualized remediation plan, that includes Essential Remediation Packets and Case Studies.
+Students must reach a sore of 80% on each case study to meet the remediation requirement.